holsee/chroxy/README.md

 ### Proxy

-A intermediary TCP proxy is in place to allow for monitoring of the _upstream_ client and _downstream_ chrome RSP web socket connections, in order to cleanup resources after connections are closed.
+An intermediary TCP proxy is in place to allow for monitoring of the _upstream_ client and _downstream_ chrome RSP web socket connections, in order to clean up resources after connections are closed.

 `Chroxy.ProxyListener` - Incoming Connection Management & Delegation
-* Listens for incoming connections on a given PORT.
+* Listens for incoming connections on `CHROXY_PROXY_HOST`:`CHROXY_PROXY_PORT`.
-* Exposes `accept/1` function which will accept the next _upstream_ TCP connection and delegate the connection to a `ProxyServer` process along with the `proxy_opts` which enable dynamic configuration of the _downstream_ connection.
+* Exposes `accept/1` function which will accept the next _upstream_ TCP connection and delegate the connection to a `ProxyServer` process along with the `proxy_opts` which enables the dynamic configuration of the _downstream_ connection.

 `Chroxy.ProxyServer` - Dynamically Configured Transparent Proxy
 * A dynamically configured transparent proxy.